 Under 2 U.S.C.
-441b(a), it is unlawful for "any corporation whatever" to make a contribution or expenditure in connection with any election at which presidential and vice presidential electors or a Senator or Representative in, or a Delegate or Resident Commissioner to, Congress are to be voted for, or in connection with any primary election, or political convention or caucus, held to select candidates for any of these Federal offices.
-It is likewise unlawful for any candidate, political committee, or other person knowingly to accept or receive any contribution prohibited by this section, or any officer of any corporation or any national bank or any officer of any labor organization to consent to any contribution or expenditure by the corporation, national bank, or labor organization, as the case may be, prohibited by this section.
-Id.
+441b(a), it is unlawful for "any corporation whatever" to make a contribution or expenditure in connection with any election at which presidential and vice presidential electors or a Senator or Representative in, or a Delegate or Resident

-For purposes of 2 U.S.C.
-441b(a), the term "contribution or expenditure" is defined to include:
+Commissioner to, Congress are to be voted for, or in connection with any primary person knowingly to accept or receive any contribution prohibited by this section, or any

+17 election, or political convention or caucus, held to select candidates for any of these

+Federal offices.
+It is likewise unlawful for any candidate, political committee, or other

+20 officer or any director of any corporation or any national bank or any officer of any labor

-&lt;sup>6 You should be aware that the Bipartisan Campaign Reform Act of 2002 ("the BCRA"), Pub.
+6 You should be aware that the Bipartisan Campaign Reform Act of 2002 ("the BCRA"), Pub.
 L. 197-155, 116 Stat.
 81 (March 27, 2002), substantially amends the Act.
 In particular, the BCRA revises and expands the Act's treatment of prohibited contributions.
 These changes take effect after November 5, 2002.
 The application of this Advisory Opinion in discussing your screening procedures is limited to contributions made before that date.